microsoft/confidential-sidecar-containers/README.md

 The code in this repository should be located at ``$GOPATH/src/microsoft/confidential-sidecar-containers``.

-For more information on how the tools work and the sidecar's base64-encoded string attributes, check [the tecnical documentation](./TECH-INFO.md).

 ## Secure key release (SKR) sidecar
 The ``docker/skr/build.sh`` script builds all necessary Go tools for secure key release as standalone binaries and creates a Docker image that contains them so that it can be used as a sidecar container.
-The skr sidecar container is executed by calling the script ``skr.sh`` with a base64-encoded string as an attribute or as an environment variable.
+The skr sidecar container is executed by calling the script ``skr.sh``.
+More information about the skr API can be found [here.](cmd/skr/README.md)

 The skr sidecar can be queried by application containers hosted in the same pod (or container group) for retrieving attestation reports and for releasing secrets from managed HSM key vaults.